andrewharvey/srtm-stylesheets/README.md

 can only use integer values as they are simply used to select which individual .hgt tiles to glue together.

+If you are merging a large area you may need to add -co BIGTIFF=YES to the gdal_merge command.

 #### Hill shading and color relief (hypsometric tints)

     ./scripts/07-shaded-relief.sh [SRTM3_Continent]